 If what your therapist is doing just isn’t working, you do yourself and them a favor by saying so.

 There’s also nothing wrong with a little conversation on the massage table.
 If a little small talk on the table would help you enjoy your massage, our threapists will be happy to oblige.

 If, however, you prefer to enjoy the music, the ambient sounds, or the mystery of silence, that’s perfectly fine, too.
 It’s your massage, so do yourself a favor and let us know what we can do to make it great.

 What should be said when all is done?

-After your session, there are still more opportunities to communicate with your practitioner.
+After your session, there are still more opportunities to communicate with your therapist.
 It’s always nice to say thank you.
-Our practitioners love to hear a sincere compliment or kind word about their work.
+Our therapists love to hear a sincere compliment or kind word about their work.

 Your verbal feedback can be crucial.
-This gives your practitioner the opportunity to make a note of your feedback, which will help ensure you have a good experience in the next session.
+This gives your therapist the opportunity to make a note of your feedback, which will help ensure you have a good experience in the next session.

 We don’t bite

-Our practitioners are friendly and open to feedback or constructive criticism.
-You might feel more comfortable talking to your practitioner if you do a little research on our site and get to know them before you come in.
+Our therapists are friendly and open to feedback or constructive criticism.
+You might feel more comfortable talking to your therapist if you do a little research on our site and get to know them before you come in.
 Not only do we have brief biographies on our website, we also have published interviews with each of them on this blog.